 How Many People Selected 1, 2, 3 … N Items?
 And what did they choose?
 Very useful technique for finding some surprises in check-all-that-apply questions.

 Showing Percentages?
-Lookout for this pitfalls Two very useful techniques to combat Tableau’s auto-sizing axes
+Lookout for these pitfalls Two very useful techniques to combat Tableau’s auto-sizing axes.

 Likert Scale and Divergent Stacked Bar Visualizations